 The bathroom is huge.
 We joked that it was large enough to play a rugby match.
-Still in a fairly silly mood, we checked for echos.
+Still in a fairly silly mood, we checked for echoes.
 I took one look at the clawfoot tub and made plans for a luxurious soak.
 I don't usually take photos of bathroom porcelain but when I do, it's because of the beautiful painted design.
-It just seemed wrong to use this hand painted toilet for its intended purpose.
+It just seemed wrong to use this hand-painted toilet for its intended purpose.

-The bedroom is just a little bit bigger and included two double beds and a non-functional fireplace.
+The bedroom is also generous and included two double beds and a non-functional fireplace.
 While I totally understand the safety reasons for closing off these fireplaces, a extra touch of warmth would have been appreciated.
 It was March in a drafty stone castle built before central heating was a thing, after all.

 We enjoyed our tea and then decided that we really wanted to get out and explore the island.
 The grounds immediately surrounding the castle include gardens and fields.
 Most of Little Island's shoreline remains in its natural state.
 There is a 4km trail that winds along the shore and around the golf course.
 Since it was late afternoon, we decided to walk around the immediate grounds and save the longer walk for the following day.

-In the tradition of this era of grand home, there are several themed garden areas, including more formal areas and more recreational areas.
+Following the tradition of this era of grand homes, there are several themed garden areas, including more formal areas and more recreational areas.
 It was obvious that many of these areas would be beautiful places to enjoy on a warm day.

 Back at the castle, we changed into our poshest clothes, which were most definitely unposh.
-The resort is renowned for the Munster Room Restaurant (insert more bad jokes about Lily and Herman Munster), an award-winning fine dining restaurant.
-This wasn't what we were wanting this particular night. and instead decided to have a casual dinner in the Fitzgerald Bar
+The resort is renowned for the Munster Room Restaurant (insert more bad jokes about Lily and Herman Munster), an award-winning fine-dining restaurant.
+This wasn't what we were wanting this particular night. and instead we decided to have a more casual dinner in the Fitzgerald Bar.

-Mady and the waiter discovered they were both from the same area of Italy, which resulted in lively conversationand attentive service.
-We started our meal with our traditional prosecco, with a complimentary treat of grapes drizzled with cointreau.
+Mady and the waiter discovered they were both from the same area of Italy, which resulted in lively conversation and attentive service.
+We started our meal with our traditional prosecco, and a complimentary treat of grapes drizzled with cointreau.
 I followed that with a delicious meal of braised beef cheeks.

 We ended our day with a wee bit o' Irish warmth back in our sitting room.